OpenHistoricalMap/mbgl-timeslider/README.md

 `iconClassHome` -- For the UI buttons, the CSS class to apply to the Home button which returns the slider to the original starting date.
 By default this is `fa fa-home` to make a home/house using FontAwesome.

+`autoPlaySeconds` -- When auto-play is engaged, wait this many seconds between changes.
+Default is 1.0 seconds.

+`autoPlayYearsPerTick` -- When auto-play is engaged, each tick will advance this many years.
+Default is 1 year.

+`autoPlayYearsPerTickFast` -- Same as `autoPlayYearsPerTick` but used when auto-play is running "faster".
+Default is 10 years.

+`iconClassPlay` -- For the UI buttons, the CSS class to apply to the Play button which starts automatic year advancement.

+`iconClassFastPlay` -- For the UI buttons, the CSS class to apply to the Play button which starts automatic year advancement at more years per tick.

+`iconClassPause` -- For the UI buttons, the CSS class to apply to the Pause button which stops automatic year advancement.

 ## Methods